Williams College: Oxbridge tutorials

-The Hopkins gate is inscribed with an inspirational motto that is familiar to all in the Williams College community.

-Climb High, Climb FarYour Goal the Sky, Your Aim the Star.

 Student activities and traditions

 Student media

 The longest-running student newspaper at Williams is the Williams Record, a weekly broadsheet paper published on Wednesdays.
 The newspaper was founded in 1887, and now has a weekly circulation of 3,000 copies distributed in Williamstown, in addition to more than 600 subscribers across the country.
 The newspaper formerly received no financial support from the college or from the student government and relied on revenue generated by local and national ad sales, subscriptions, and voluntary contributions for use of its website, but the paper went into debt in 2004 and is now subsidized by the Student Activities Tax.
 Both Sawyer Library and the College Archives maintain more than a century's worth of publicly accessible, bound volumes of the Record.
 The newspaper provides access free of charge to a searchable database of articles stretching back to 1998 on its website.

 The student yearbook is called The Gulielmensian, which means "Williamsian" in Latin.
 It was published irregularly in the 1990s, but has been annual for the past several years and dates back to the mid-19th century.

-Numerous smaller campus publications are also produced each year, including The Telos, a journal of Christian thought; The Haystack, a humor magazine; the Williams College Law Journal, a collection of undergraduate articles; the Literary Review, a literary magazine; and Monkeys With Typewriters, a magazine of non-fiction essays.
+Numerous smaller campus publications are also produced each year, including The Telos, a journal of Christian thought; The Haybale, a humor magazine; the Williams College Law Journal, a collection of undergraduate articles; the Literary Review, a literary magazine; and Monkeys With Typewriters, a magazine of non-fiction essays.

 91.9 WCFM

 WCFM is a college-owned, student-run, non-commercial radio station broadcasting from the basement of Prospect House at 91.9 MHz.
 Featuring 85 hours per week of original programming, the station features a wide variety of musical genres, in addition to sports and talk radio.
 The station may also be heard on the Internet via SHOUTcast.com.
 Members of the surrounding communities above the age of 18 are allowed to DJ on the station, which, as part of its mission, seeks to serve the surrounding community with news and announcements of public interest.
-The board of the radio station holds a concert every semester.
+The board of the radio station has held a handful of concerts.